Saturday

 The following prayers and hymns are led according to local custom.

-We pray for the people of Anguilla.
+We pray for the people of British Indian Ocean Territory.

-We pray for our sisters and brothers members of the United Reformed Church.
+We pray for our sisters and brothers members of the Uniting Church in Sweden.

 After the American Revolution and the Independence of the United States, the Episcopal Church, under public suspicion in many quarters because of its previous association with the British government, did very little for about twenty years.
 John Hobart was one of the men who changed this.